gjcooper/dodoc/templates/contract.md

 ====

-The term of this Agreement shall commence on the Effective Date and continue until [DATE], unless otherwise modified by mutual, written agreement of the parties or terminated as set forth herein.
+The term of this Agreement shall commence on the Effective Date and continue until {end date}, unless otherwise modified by mutual, written agreement of the parties or terminated as set forth herein.

 COMPENSATION & PAYMENT
 ======================

 As consideration for the Services, and upon the submission of monthly invoices, within the payment terms stipulated herein, the Company shall pay Consultant at the rates or in accordance with the milestone payment schedule set forth on purchase order(s) issued by Company or in the Statement of Work, for such Services as are actually rendered by Consultant and accepted by the Company.
-In no event, however, shall Consultant perform, or receive compensation for: (a) additional services not set forth in the Statement of Work without a formal, bilateral modification to the Statement of Work encompassing such additional services; (b) services involving contingency payments prohibited by any applicable law or regulation or by the Company’s contract; or (c) services rendered that result in billings to the Company that are in excess of [DOLLAR AMOUNT] which is the total ceiling value or not-to-exceed (NTE) value for this Agreement.
+In no event, however, shall Consultant perform, or receive compensation for: (a) additional services not set forth in the Statement of Work without a formal, bilateral modification to the Statement of Work encompassing such additional services; (b) services involving contingency payments prohibited by any applicable law or regulation or by the Company’s contract; or (c) services rendered that result in billings to the Company that are in excess of {total amount} which is the total ceiling value or not-to-exceed (NTE) value for this Agreement.
 If expressly provided for in the Statement of Work and expressly not included in the firm-fixed-price that may be established in the Statement of Work, Company shall reimburse Consultant for reasonable and necessary out-of-pocket travel and other miscellaneous expenses relating to this Agreement, which are incurred at the direction of, and upon the prior written approval of, the Company.
 Such reasonable travel expenses include air/rail travel, taxis, auto rentals, meals, and lodging, provided that such reimbursement will not be in excess of that allowed by the paragraph above, and provided that no reimbursement shall be made for Consultant’s commuting to facilities within a fifty-kilometer radius of Consultant’s home or place of business.
 Travel must be authorized by Company prior to any anticipated reimbursable travel.
 Reimbursement for reasonable and actual expenses shall be made in accordance with the following rates:
 a.
 Air travel – Lowest unrestricted coach fare